Fusion-Power-Plant-Framework/bluemira/documentation/source/radiation_transport/advection_transport.rst

 ignored if detached operation is expected.
 The model is predominantly intended to be used to calculate the charged particle heat fluxes on the first wall.

-Two input objects are required to perform the analysis:

-* an Equilibrium object, representing the equilibrium state of the plasma and the associated coils
-* a geometry object, representing the first wall (i.e. all potentially flux-intercepting surfaces)

 Heat Flux Model
 ---------------
 A tokamak plasma can be seen as separated in two regions, the core and the